lcarvajal/personal-finance-analyzer/README.md

 ## About

-A data pipeline that extracts transactions, categorizes them using an LLM, and stores them on iCloud for analysis.
+A data pipeline that extracts transactions, categorizes them using an LLM, and loads them in `transactions_history.csv` for analysis.

 <img src="img/transactions.png" width=500>
-<figcaption>An example of how Capital One transactions get recategorized.</figcaption>
+<figcaption>An example of recategorized Capital One transactions.</figcaption>

 ### Problem